mcm223/dwa15-spring2018/servers-and-git/local-domain.md

 + Add a new local URL in your computer's `host` file.
 + Add a new `<VirtualHost>` record block in MAMP/Apache's `httpd-vhosts.conf` file.

 Note how it's only Steps 2 and 3 above that need to be repeated for any new apps.
-Step 1 is a one time deal to get virtual hosts working.
+Step 1 is a one time deal to get Virtual Hosts working.

 ## Troubleshooting